majda-eloumami/morocco-spatial-pipeline/README.md

 ---

-## 🔮 Possible Research Uses
+## Possible Research Uses

-This dataset is ready to use as-is for any commune-level study in Morocco:
+This dataset is ready to use as is for any commune-level study in Morocco:

 - Spatial econometrics (SAR, SEM, SDM models)
 - Gender inequality mapping